syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 ## Using Kratix to support your organisation

-As [you've seen](./installing-a-promise), Kratix can support Promises for services like Jenkins, Knative, and Postgres.
+As [you've seen](./installing-a-promise), Kratix can support Promises for services like Jenkins, Nginx, and Postgres.

 When you think about providing services for things like automation, deployment or data, how often are you able to choose a service (like Postgres) and offer it to your users straight off the shelf?